-Each survey takes only a few minutes to complete and can be done on a computer/tablet at the center, by smart phone, by email invitation, over the phone, or on paper (on-site or mailed).
+Each survey takes only a few minutes to complete and can be done on a computer/tablet/smartphone, by email, over the phone, or on paper.

 How Do CACs Use OMS?

 Chapters and CACs use the data from OMS in many ways to support the mission of their organization.